MaibornWolff/hybrid-cloud-postgresql-operator/README.md

     partitions_tserver: 1  # Number of partitions on the tserver nodes, optional
     storage_class: ""  # Storage class to use for the pods, optional
     pvc_cleanup: false  # If set to true the operator will when deleting a server also delete the persistent volumes, optional
+security: # Security-related settings independent of any backends, optional
+  password_length: 16  # Number of characters to use for passwords that are generated for servers and databases, optional
 ```

 Single configuration options can also be provided via environment variables, the complete path is concatenated using underscores, written in uppercase and prefixed with `HYBRIDCLOUD_`.
 As an example: `backends.azure.subscription_id` becomes `HYBRIDCLOUD_BACKENDS_AZURE_SUBSCRIPTION_ID`.